Top 13 Highest Mountain Ranges in Pakistan

 9. Nanga Parbat

 Nanga Parbat is also known as “Diamer”, it’s globally the ninth-highest mountain with a total height of 8,126 meters (26,660 ft) above sea level.
 This range is located in the Diamer District of Gilgit-Baltistan, Pakistan.
 It’s situated at the western side of the Himalayas range, the northern side of Pakistan, and south of the Indus River in the Astore District.
 Locally it’s known as the “killer mountain”.
 The name is taken from the Sanskrit word ” nanga parvata” which means naked mountain.
 It covers a total area of 120 mi (190 km) in length and width covers 12 to 24 mi (19 to 39 km).
 It is one of the most famous mountain ranges in Pakistan for being the most difficult climb, and for more than 30 climbers perished.
 With an elevation of 8,126 m (26,660 ft), it gives a stunning view from Fairy Meadows located in Gilgit-Baltistan, Pakistan.
+If you are interested in earning online check out our blog on online earning websites in Pakistan.

 10. Ras Koh Hills

 Ras Koh mountains are situated in Chagai District, the heart of the Balochistan province of Pakistan.
 The word Ras Koh is taken from the Balochi language where “Ras” meant to be “gateway” and “Koh” means “mountain”, putting them together means the Gateway to the Mountains.
 It’s one of the famous mountains of Pakistan, as, on 28 May 1998, Pakistan’s first nuclear test was carried out here.
 It lies in between the northern side of the Sulaiman Mountains and southwest of the lower Kirthar Mountains.
 Ras Koh hills had an average elevation of 600 meters, whereas in areas the elevation reaches up to 3,000 meters.
 Basically, its granite hills are part of the Sulaiman Mountain.
 The Ras Koh range is barren and without vegetation, therefore most of the people used to lead a nomadic life, raising sheep, goats, and camels.
+Also read about best cafes in Islamabad.

 11. Central Brahui Range

 Central Brahui Range is located in the heart of the Balochistan plateau and southern limb of the Himalayas.
 At a distance of 225 miles (360 km) from southward to Pishin Lora and Zhob rivers its spread over the Mula River.
 It has an elevation of 1675 meters above sea level.
 The people of the Central Brahui Range are known as Brahui.
 The people are often nomadic goat herdsmen.
 It has parallel limestone hills that are covered with juniper forests.
 It turns precisely east-southeast, north of Quetta, to meet the Sulaiman Range.
 Khalifat and Zarghun are the highest peaks of this range, about 11,440 feet (3,487 m) and 11,738 feet (3,578 m), respectively, in elevation.
 The Mula, Bolan, and Harnai, are the main passes.
 The people here speak the Brahui language.
 Balochistan is famous for having the vast forests of mountain ranges on the Southern side, where the Central Brahui Range is the backbone of it.
 Katki Jhal is located at a distance of 4.3km from these mountains of Pakistan.
 Central Brahui Range has one of the most breathtaking mountains in Pakistan.
+Also Check out best swimming pools in Islamabad.

 12. Kirana Hills

 Kirana Mountain Range is located in Sargodha, Pakistan.
 It has the allure of domestic and international tourists as it’s one of the small and extensive rugged mountain ranges in Pakistan.
 Commonly, it’s famous among the locals as the Black Mountain for consisting of a brownish landscape.
 Koh-e-Kirana is the highest peak of it at an elevation of 980 feet (300 m).
 It gained popularity after Pakistan’s first cold test of its nuclear device, which was conducted on March 11, 1983, in the Kirana Hills near Sargodha.
 As a consequence, between 1983 and 1990, the Wah Group carried out 24 plus intense experiments of the atomic device at Kirana Hills.
 Another reason for being such famous mountain ranges of Pakistan is its extreme weather conditions.
 It reaches up to a maximum temperature of 50 °C (122 °F) in summer and as low as recorded in winter is the freezing point.
 A volcanic and geophysical study was also escorted by the GSP – Geological Survey of Pakistan because of minerals and rocky traits.
+Also read about travel agencies in Peshawar.

 13. Margalla Hills